harveypekar/3dgraphics/project/description.md

 * Accept the assignment on [Github Classroom](https://classroom.github.com/a/uiOfXHY_)
 * Submit the link to the repo on your github that you got from accepting the assignment on Github
-* Create a new Universal 3D (or in older editors, URP) project in your repository. !!! make sure to name it 'proj' !!! (the reason of this is that the .gitignore file a)
+* Create a new Universal 3D (or in older editors, URP) project in your repository. !!! make sure to name it 'proj' !!! (the reason of this is that the .gitignore file assumes this folder)

  ![project creation wizard](./description_images/project_creation.png)